| Fallschirmjager.Biz Information Helmets:

 helmet should reflect the effort you put into your liner markings.

+The 'Gr' indicates the lining and helmet sizes.
 Now I've come to the fun bit, aging the liner!
 So what do

 you use?
 Well there is a whole host of techniques to age the